An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: ART: Autoencoder Truth Discovery

 \subsection{Updating of \texorpdfstring{$q(\tbC,\bs,\bpi,\bz,\bbeta )$}{pi,beta}}

-In this part, we want to find variational parameters corresponding to $(\tbC,\bs,\bpi,\bz,\bbeta)$ to minimize $\calL_2$.
+We want to find variational parameters corresponding to $(\tbC,\bs,\bpi,\bz,\bbeta)$ to minimize $\calL_2$.
 To achieve this, we iteratively update these variational parameters in ART.
 The variational parameters corresponding to $\bbeta$ and $\bz$ are updated in the same way as our previous work \cite{YanWanTay2019}.
 For completeness, we reproduce the results below.